 - 1/2 teaspoon salt

 - 1/3 cup salted butter , room temperature

 - 1 1/2 cups pecans

 - Prepare my perfect pie crust recipe, up to step 9.

-- In a large bowl, combine the sugar, brown sugar, salt, corn syrup, butter, eggs, and vanilla.
+- In a large bowl, cream the sugar, brown sugar, salt, corn syrup, and butter,

-- Bake at 350 for about 50 minutes.
-After about 30 minutes of cooking, check the pie and as the edges or the crust start to brown, put a large piece of GREASED tinfoil over the top of the pie.
+- Bake at 350 degrees F for about 50 minutes.
+After about 30 minutes of cooking, check the pie and as the edges of the crust start to brown, put a large piece of GREASED tinfoil over the top of the pie.
 (I just spray mine with cooking spray so that the pie filling doesn't stick to it).

 - You will know your pie is finished when you can shake it gently and it is not overly jiggly.
 If it jiggles a lot when shaking, continue cooking until the center is more set!

 Have you tried this recipe?!